sepsis-omics/tutorials/docs/modules/access_data/index.md

 There are several output files:

-gff-This is the master annotation in GFF format, containing both sequences and annotations
+- <fn>gff</fn>: the master annotation in GFF format, containing both sequences and annotations

-gbk-This is a standard GenBank file derived from the master .gff .
+- <fn>gbk</fn>: a standard GenBank file derived from the master .gff.
 If the input to prokka was a multi-FASTA, then this will be a multi-GenBank, with one record for each sequence

-fna-Nucleotide FASTA file of the input contig sequences
+- <fn>fna</fn>: nucleotide FASTA file of the input contig sequences

-faa-Protein FASTA file of the translated CDS sequences
+- <fn>faa</fn>: protein FASTA file of the translated CDS sequences

-ffn-Nucleotide FASTA file of all the annotated sequences, not just CDS
+- <fn>ffn</fn>: nucleotide FASTA file of all the annotated sequences, not just CDS

-sqn-An ASN1 format "Sequin" file for submission to GenBank.
+- <fn>sqn</fn>: an ASN1 format "Sequin" file for submission to GenBank.
 It needs to be edited to set the correct taxonomy, authors, related publication, etc.

-fsa-Nucleotide FASTA file of the input contig sequences, used by "tbl2asn" to create the .sqn file.
+- <fn>fsa</fn>: nucleotide FASTA file of the input contig sequences, used by "tbl2asn" to create the .sqn file.
 It is mostly the same as the .fna file, but with extra Sequin tags in the sequence description lines

-tbl-Feature Table file, used by "tbl2asn" to create the .sqn file
+- <fn>tbl</fn>: Feature Table file, used by "tbl2asn" to create the .sqn file

-err-Unacceptable annotations - the NCBI discrepancy report
+- <fn>err</fn>: unacceptable annotations - the NCBI discrepancy report

-log-Contains all the output that Prokka produced during its run
+- <fn>log</fn>: contains all the output that Prokka produced during its run

-txt-Statistics relating to the annotated features found
+- <fn>txt</fn>: statistics relating to the annotated features found

-Tabulate

-Collect information about each readset and assembly and add the information to your row in the isolate isolate table (link)

-View

-Can view the gff3 file in Artemis.
+**Tabulate**
+If you are working on this tutorial as part of a class workshop:

+- Go to the table of isolates and add information about genome size, GC content, and number of contigs.

+##Next

+- View the annotated genome in Artemis or JBrowse.